aarontraynor/backendchallenge/README.md

 UK Postcode Validation: https://postcodes.io/
 - Available under the MIT Licence
 - Requests for information using postcodes within Great Britain may be used under the OS OpenData licence
-- Requests for information using postcodes in Northern Ireland requires a licence from NI Land & Property Services if used commercially
+- Requests for information using postcodes in Northern Ireland require a licence from NI Land & Property Services if used commercially

 How to use the API
 ==================